Box, Inc. (BOX) upgraded Issued by Wall Street Gurus

 Is It Worth Investing in Box, Inc. (NYSE :BOX) Right Now?

-Plus, the 36-month beta value for BOX is at 1.15.
+Box, Inc. (NYSE:BOX) scored a price-to-earnings ratio above its average ratio, recording 36.76 x from its present earnings ratio.
+Plus, the 36-month beta value for BOX is at 1.16.
 Opinions of the stock are interesting as 7 analysts out of 11 who provided ratings for Box, Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 2 rated it as “hold,” and 1 as “sell.”

 BOX’s Market Performance